weiganghuang/cl-devnet-1199/devnet-1199.md

       inventory.j2, an xml format inventory template file to create inventory model in NSO's cdb.
 There is no veriables in this template.
       Sample file: [inventory.j2](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/nso/templates/inventory.j2)

 5. Create tasks for role "device".
 As mentioned in requirements, dns master M is managed by NSO.
 To meet the security compliance, the communication between NSO host N and the device M is limited to non-login, non-interactive, key based ssh.
 The tasks for role "device" is to add rsa public key of N to M, for NSO's southbound user, and limit sudoers to perform the allowed operations.

+    The synchronization from master to targets is performed by a syncdns package from DNS master.
+Thus,we also need to define a task to install syncdns package onto dns master M.

     For this play, we define tasks in main.yml file.

    Sample file: [main.yml](https://github.com/weiganghuang/cl-devnet-1199/blob/master/ansibleproject/roles/device/tasks/main.yml)